 For our clients that need to bring their pet in for surgery, we have put together, what we hope will be useful information.

-In some circumstances, our doctors will refer you to a specialist who have advanced expertise in areas such as internal medicine or surgery.
+In some circumstances, our doctors will refer you to a specialist who has advanced expertise in areas such as internal medicine or surgery.

 Before the Surgery Appointment

-For those pets who tend to easily stress, we can suggest some ways to help them relax on the trip.
+For those pets who tend to be easily stressed, we can suggest some ways to help them relax on the trip.